 Government Says No to Assisted Suicide

-In September 2017 the House of Representatives introduced a bipartisan bill, saying no to assisted suicide.
+In September 2017 the House of Representatives introduced a bipartisan bill saying “no” to assisted suicide.
 Euthanasia “puts everyone, including those most vulnerable, at risk of deadly harm and undermines the integrity of the health care system.”
-The text of the bill may be found here.
 Having been referred to the Subcommittee on Health, no further action has yet been taken.
 However, House Constitutional Resolution 80 says it is:

 Resolved by the House of Representatives (the Senate concurring), that it is the sense of the Congress that the Federal Government should ensure that every person facing the end of their life has access to the best quality and comprehensive medical care, including palliative, in-home, or hospice care, tailored to their needs and that the Federal Government should not adopt or endorse policies or practices that support, encourage, or facilitate suicide or assisted suicide, whether by physicians or others.

 There have been over 200 attempts by 30 states that have rejected suicide since the 1990s.
 In the U.S. the only states that permit physician-assisted suicide are Washington, Oregon, Vermont, Washington, D.C. and the procedure is disputed in Montana.
 While this number is still unacceptable, the victories are relatively few given the huge numbers of attempts to legalize.
 In an interview with CNA/EWTN news, Alex Schadenberg of the Canada’s Euthanasia Prevention Coalition, said euthanasia and physician-assisted suicide are really not a movement for a “right to die” but instead an emotional reaction of people who naturally fear suffering.